-1.9 How is renting a condo unit different?
+1.10 How is renting a condo unit different?

-The biggest difference between renting other types of property and renting your condo unit is that all residents (including tenants) living in a condo community must comply with the Condo Act and with the condominium corporation's declaration, bylaws and rules.
+The biggest difference between renting a condo unit and renting other types of property is that all residents (including tenants) living in a condo community must comply with the Condo Act and with the condominium corporation's declaration, by-laws and rules.
 These three documents are collectively called the condominium corporation's governing documents.

-A condominium corporation's governing documents contain important information regarding what is and is not allowed in the condominium community and set out the rights and obligations of owners and other residents.
+A condominium corporation's governing documents contain important information about what is and is not allowed in the condo community and sets out the rights and obligations of owners and other residents.